-The Southern Headland Trail is a mere 2.2 kilometres long but it packs a punch over its short length.
+The Southern Headland Trail is a mere 2.2 km long but it packs a punch over its short length.
 Enjoy boardwalks, views of Lake Superior and beautiful beaches.
 You can knock it off in under an hour.

-For a full-day hike, head to White River Canyon and Suspension Bridge on the Coastal Trail that runs for 60 kilometres.
+For a full-day hike, head to White River Canyon and Suspension Bridge on the Coastal Trail that runs for 60 km.
 This is the easiest part of the longer hike and very enjoyable.
 Boardwalks, some lovely flat stretches through woods, and beautiful Playter Harbour are some of the highlights between the parking lot and the suspension bridge.

 Either arrange a shuttle or do out and back hikes, perhaps over a few days.
 The trail often runs close to the cliff edge where you can look down at an otherworldly colour of turquoise blue water.
 Don’t miss a stop at the Grotto and Indian Head Cove.
 It’s also worth hiking on the sharply pointed rocks to the fantastic lookout of Overhanging Rock.

 This park is far busier that when I visited, so aim to come early or visit on a weekday.
 There are some really lovely campsites too.